Bryon Scharenberg

 The ethical layer

 I'm a lay pastor and a dad, and both matter a lot to me.
 My kids are getting older.
 We've traded garage bike builds for snowboarding and skiing together, and I'm hoping for a lot more of that.
-Sixteen months ago I had a hip resurfacing and I'm still working my way back to the mountain.
+I had a hip resurfacing a while back and I'm still working my way back to strength.
 I mention it because it's the same thing I'd tell anyone navigating a hard season: you figure out what you're actually made of when the path is slower than you'd like.
 That shapes how I give advice and why I'll tell you what I actually think rather than what you want to hear.
 Doing things right and doing things that work aren't in conflict.

 13